RafieAmandio/CH-4-BE/docs/api-contract/auth.md

 3. **If existing user:**
    - Updates user information from OAuth provider
    - Returns 200 status with "Login successful" message
+   - Sets `isSignUp: false` in user response
 4. **If new user:**
    - Creates new user account with OAuth provider data
    - Determines auth_provider from Supabase metadata
    - Sets account as active by default
    - Returns 201 status with "User created and logged in successfully" message
+   - Sets `isSignUp: true` in user response
 5. Generates JWT token for session management
-6. Returns complete user profile with token
+6. Returns complete user profile with token and signup flag

 ---